 Rites of Spring is another in a growing trend of movies that begin with a bunch of bad guys committing a crime and ending up in a horror scenario (From Dusk Till Dawn, The Cottage, Malevolence, Dead Birds, etc.).
 Such a straightforward and effective premise.
-So how does this highly effective horror film totally fuck up the simple plot?
+So where does this mostly satisfying horror film go wrong?

 As the situation spirals out of control for the kidnappers, a horrific backwoods humanoid thing with a sharp weapon comes up from the basement of the barn and gives chase to a chick who is able to escape.
 She ends up hiding in a seemingly abandoned building….

 All the best slasher elements are present.
 The creature is awesomely gnarly.
 The suspense and jump scares are perfect.
 The backwoods horror atmosphere is great.
 There’s just enough violence and brutality.
 And indie horror cutie AJ Bowen is the male lead.

 But even better is female lead Anessa Ramsey, who has appeared in horror films like The Signal and Yellowbrickroad and is super intense as the terrified final girl here.

 The problem with the film if you’re a stickler for logic is that there are too many unnecessary details hinted at that are never expanded upon or explained.
 Don’t you get it, Rites of Spring?
 We’re perfectly fine with there simply being backwoods monsters that kill anybody that comes along.
 But you had to try to be deeper than that.

 It’s referenced that every spring since 1984 (awesome), young, pretty girls (valedictorians, prom queens, etc.) have been disappearing.
 There are newspaper clippings in the old man’s house saying as much.
 And pinned to the wall are pictures of the final girl.
 So…was she handpicked?
 Why her?
 Was she especially successful in school?
 Does the monster even care, because it seems incredibly indiscriminate when killing.